Sunny Chords | Bobby Hebb Guitar Lesson

 | F#m7b5 (VII) | B7 (IIIx) |

-The following F#m7b5B7 could either be described as a VII – IIIx, or “a minor II – V”.
-Repeat this twice, then go to F9, another chord outside the key.
-You could say F9 is a tritone substitution of B7 which is chord V.
+The F#m7b5B7 progression can be interpreted as VII – IIIx, or as a minor II – V. After repeating this, we land on F9, another chord outside the key.
+You could think of it as a tritone substitution for B7 (V).

-I’ve designed some TAB for how you could comp this on one guitar.
-You could use this for backing up a singer, or a soloist, or, record it using a loop pedal and solo yourself!
+I’ve created a TAB demonstrating how to comp this on one guitar.
+You could use it to accompany a singer or soloist, or record it on a loop pedal and improvise over it yourself!

-No matter how you twist and turn it, Sunny is a great addition to most bands’ repertoire, everyone knows it and it’s great fun to play.
+No matter how you play it, Sunny is a fantastic addition to any band’s setlist—it’s widely recognised and always fun to perform.

 Here’s a link to the TAB lesson: Sunny – Guitar Lesson with TAB.

-Having explored the TAB, I believe this chord chart will be a great help at the gig, especially if everyone else thinks Sunny is just in one key, send them this!
+Once you’ve explored the TAB, this chord chart will be invaluable at a gig—especially if your bandmates assume Sunny stays in just one key.
+Send them this!

 Sunny chord chart.